 In today’s world, rideshare companies like Lyft and Uber have become the norm.
-As it stands, Uber has approximately 91 million active users throughout the United States, with Lyft having about 30 million riders across the country.
+Uber has approximately 91 million active users throughout the United States.
+Lyft has about 30 million riders across the country.
 It’s no surprise that Florida is one of the most popular tourist destinations throughout the country.
-With our beautiful temperatures, pristine beaches and popular theme park attractions, Florida is the epicenter of vacations.
-In fact, Florida saw 63 million visitors in 2019.
-While the current Coronavirus pandemic may have slowed down visitation for the time being, the popularity of the Sunshine State remains intact.
+With our beautiful temperatures, pristine beaches, and popular theme park attractions, Florida is the epicenter of vacations.
+Florida saw 63 million visitors in 2019.
+While the pandemic may have slowed down visitation, popularity of the Sunshine State remains intact.

 This is a huge reason as to why popular rideshare services are so prevalent in Florida.
-A report from Uber itself showed that about “14.5 percent of Uber trips in Florida are taken by out-of-state visitors.”
-Rideshare services have shown to be a cost-effective source of transportation, which is primarily why so many out-of-state tourists opt to use them.
+About “14.5 percent of Uber trips in Florida are taken by out-of-state visitors.”
+Rideshare services have shown to be a cost-effective source of transportation.
 They enable people to get to and from multiple destinations without having to worry about renting a car, which require individuals to be at least 21-years old, with those under 25 being subjected to a surcharge called a “young rental fee.”

 So what happens if you’re a passenger in one of these vehicles and get into an accident?
 What if you’re an out-of-state visitor?
-What if you were a Florida local who was injured in an accident with a rideshare driver?
+What if you’re a local?
 Learn more about what your options are below.

 Can You Sue an Uber or Lyft Driver?

-First and foremost, can you sue an Uber or Lyft driver if they got into an accident while you were a passenger?
+Can you sue an Uber or Lyft driver if they got into an accident while you were a passenger?
 The short answer: it depends.
-All drivers in Florida are required by law to carry a minimum of $10,000 in personal injury protection and property damage liability coverage.
-If you are involved in an accident while riding in a rideshare vehicle, you may be able to sue the rideshare company themselves.
+All drivers in Florida must carry a minimum of $10,000 in personal injury protection and property damage liability coverage.
+If you are involved in a rideshare accident, the next step is to file a claim.
 Uber, for example, carries $1 million liability insurance coverage.
-So if your injuries meet the state’s “serious injury” standard, you may be able to file a claim against the company.
+If your injuries meet the state’s “serious injury” standard, you may be able to file a claim against the company.
 Injuries that meet this “serious injury” standard must exceed $10,000 in damages and include:

 - A significant or permanent loss of bodily function